alecF2/reddit-bot/README.md

 ## Warning

-This is a work in progress currently.
+This is a work in progress currently, some functionalities are not complete.
 Documentation coming soon once I finalize things.